Mollert/FarmersMarket/README.md

-# FarmersMarket
-website for local farmers market
+Started this with some ideas to create multipy page website for local small farmers market.